pujanajmera/pycpet/README.md

 Python-based Computation of Protein Electric Field Topology, built for high-throughput accelerated calculations of several electrostatic properties of enzyme active sites from simulations.

+## Cite
+To cite your use of pycpet, please use the following:
+Ajmera, P., Vargas, S., Chaturvedi, S., Hennefarth, M. & Alexandrova, A. PyCPET - Computing Heterogeneous 3D Protein Electric Fields and Their Dynamics.
+ChemRxiv (2024). doi:10.26434/chemrxiv-2024-r3thp

+## Requirements and Installation
 System requirements:
 - gcc (if you want to optimize speed)